Peter Parker (2002 film series character): Costume

 Costume designer James Acheson made numerous subtle changes to Spider-Man's costume in Spider-Man 2, although keeping the design relatively the same.
 The colors were made richer and bolder.
 The spider emblem was given more elegant lines and enlarged, the eye-lenses were somewhat smaller, and the muscle suit underneath was made into pieces, to give a better sense of movement.
 The helmet Maguire wore under his mask was also improved, with better movement for the false jaw and magnetic eyepieces, which were easier to remove.

 In Spider-Man 3, Peter has two variations of his suit: his traditional one and one colored in black that forms due to an alien symbiote bonding to him.
 The symbiote suit worn in the comics by Spider-Man was a plain black affair with a large white spider on the front and back.
 Initially, the design for the symbiote suit for the film was made of latex and looked more faithful to the one in the comics, but it was rejected by the producers.
 The final design was changed for the film to become a black version of Spider-Man's traditional costume, complete with webbing motif.
 It also had a slightly different spider symbol.
 As a consequence of this, the suit Topher Grace wore as Venom also bore the webbing motif; as producer Grant Curtis noted, "it's the Spider-Man suit, but twisted and mangled in its own right."
 Additionally, the motif gave a sense of life to the symbiote, giving it the appearance of gripping onto the character's body.

-Themes and analysis
+Characterization and analysis

-"The most important thing Peter right now has to learn is that this whole concept of him as the avenger or him as the hero, he wears this red and blue outfit, with each criminal he brings to justice he's trying to pay down this debt of guilt he feels about the death of Uncle Ben.
-He considers himself a hero and a sinless person versus these villains that he nabs.
-We felt it would be a great thing for him to learn a little less black and white view of life and that he's not above these people."